 The following suggestions are for those who either for financial and/or other reasons don't wish to have their (presumed or confirmed) cavitation infections treated via surgery, or who don't wish to take the time to actually find the (likely rare) dentist who uses a Cavistat scanner and is knowledgeable about cavitations and how to clean them.

-Here again, the gentle reader is reminded of his/her responsibility for his/her own health (see Disclaimer).
-If any of the following home remedies shouldn't help, they are in any case unlikely to do any harm.
 (Be aware that cavitations though frequently being "silent", could still be confused with the "simpler" but generally "louder" tooth root infections for which Healing Teeth Naturally has created the dedicated page Tooth root infection remedies: nontoxic, non-invasive and/or natural healing approaches based on anecdotal evidence.)

 1 Salt water rinses to "dry out" focal infections

 Sodium chloride molecules migrating via osmosis into the jaw bone may be able to reach into the cavitation and kill microorganism.
-To allow deeper penetration, you may wish to hold the brine in your mouth for as long as possible.3
+To allow deeper penetration, you may wish to hold the brine in your mouth for as long as possible.[3]

 2 Borage oil (and spirulina): an impressive testimonial

 "For several years, I had a rotting molar tooth which had previously been (multiply) treated and filled (first with mercury amalgam, then with gold).
 I finally just left it to its own devices after the newest filling had fallen out.
 This led to the gum underneath the tooth (the root area) becoming hard and inflated (sticking out up to 1.5 cm) as well as painful upon finger pressure.
-While I do not know the differential diagnosis (i.e. was this a 'tooth root infection' or a cavitation - remember that infected and dead teeth can also trigger cavitations - this is how I eventually got rid of it (after living with it for some three years).

 In addition to a healthy diet (which I always observe), I regularly applied tea tree oil and finally tried EFT which somewhat reduced the strangely sticking-out bulge (remember everything is energy).
 One day I also introduced borage oil which I took together with spirulina, at a rate of perhaps a tablespoon of oil a day.
 Approximately three weeks into this practice, I noticed the bulge flattening or 'deflating', and to my greatest surprise, completely disappearing within three days.